floragunncom/search-guard-docs/_content/_troubleshooting/user_roles_troubleshooting.md

 category: troubleshooting
 order: 210
 layout: troubleshooting
-description: How to troubleshoot problems with users and roles in an Search Guard secured Elasticsearch cluster.
+description: How to troubleshoot problems with users and roles in an Search Guard secured OpenSearch/Elasticsearch cluster.
 ---

 <!--- Copyright 2020 floragunn GmbH -->